James-Nunn/James-Nunn/README.md

 - 👋 Hi, I’m @James-Nunn
-- 👀 I’m interested in Coding... obviously
+- 👀 I’m interested in Coding,
      Specifically iOS and Web Development
 - 🌱 I’m currently learning 2D animation in highschool and doing two online courses on iOS and Web development